 The HMS is the only Hive process used in the entire Trino ecosystem when using the Hive connector.
 The HMS is actually a simple service with a binary API using the Thrift protocol.
 This service makes updates to the metadata, stored in an RDBMS such as PostgreSQL, MySQL, or MariaDB.
 There are other compatible replacements of the HMS such as AWS Glue, a drop-in substitution for the HMS.

-To drive this point home, I created a Katacoda exercise.
+To drive this point home, I created a tutorial that showcases using Trino and looking at the metadata it produces.
 In the following scenario, the docker environment contains four docker containers:

 trino- the runtime in this scenario that replaces Hive.

 minio- the storage is an open-source cloud object storage.